teddyaryono/devlab-s3-codepipeline/README.md

 cd ~/environment/devlab-s3-codepipeline
 ```

-3. Terminate your Cloud9 instance.
+3. If you are using your own AWS account, terminate your Cloud9 instance.

 ### Survey